720 State St, Hanson, MA 02341, USA

-Together with the Tucker Preserve, the Indian Head River Trails, and Luddam’s Ford Park in both Pembroke and Hanover, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
+Together with the Tucker Preserve, the Indian Head River Trails, and Ludden’s Ford Park in both Pembroke and Hanover, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
 The 4-mile hike can be physically demanding — some of the ridges are steep!
-It can also be confusing, as some of the trails are not well-marked.
+It can also be confusing, as some of the trails are not clearly marked.
 However, once you know the route, it is a fascinating place to explore.

 Habitats and Wildlife

 Rocky Run provides refuge for forest species typical to the South Shore.
 Otters, mink, and fisher cats like to be in or near water like the Indian Head River, where they can scavenge for food like herring and freshwater mussels.
 Animals like deer, opossums and coyotes make their homes in the rocky outcrops and crevices.